The books which compose The Ants' cycle:

 - Catch Phrase : “Toi et moi contre les imbéciles!” (could be translated as "You and me against the morons !")

-- The Chosen One : Played right, the Educated.
-Subverted, Michael Pinson, who rather seems to be The Chosen Zero.
+- The Chosen One : Played straight with the Educated.
+Subverted by Michael Pinson, who rather seems to be The Chosen Zero.

 - Continuity Porn : Especially at the end of the cycle of Gods.